coronalabs/corona-docs/markdown/guide/monetization/monetization/index.markdown

 As the mobile app marketplace has evolved, pressure has increased on pushing costs down.
 Many users expect apps to be free, and most want to use/play an app before they potentially pay money for it.
 In other segments like console gaming, it's common to pay <nobr>$20-$50</nobr> for a game before you ever see it, and even paying hundreds of dollars for a business or <nobr>productivity-related</nobr> desktop application isn't out of the realm of possibility.

-This guide will help you understand the monetization options and methods available to Corona developers.
+This guide will help you understand the monetization options and methods available to CORONA_CORE_PRODUCT developers.